Populist Shiite leader Moqtada al-Sadr dominates Iraqi elections marked by low turnout

 There were also surprise wins for parties linked to Iraq’s protest movement.
 Despite scores among them having faced threats, abductions or assassinations by Sadrist and Iran-aligned paramilitaries, representatives of the Imtidad movement appeared to have won around 10 seats in Baghdad and the country’s southern provinces.

 Candidates had been hard to recruit, said Wissam Kawkab, a spokesman for the movement.
-“For those who stepped up, we sat them down at the start and we told them: “in this project, your life may be in danger, you may be assassinated like the others.”
+“For those who stepped up, we sat them down at the start, and we told them: “In this project, your life may be in danger, you may be assassinated like the others.”

 “These seats, they’re a start.”